-Subsections 4.3 to 4.5 explain the need to ascertain the identity of an individual when an event triggers the requirement.
+Subsections 4.3 to 4.7 explain the need to ascertain the identity of individuals when an event triggers the requirement.
 In these events, you must ascertain the identity of an individual, unless an exception applies as explained below.
+Also, if you suspect that the transaction is related to a money laundering or terrorist financing offence, you must file a suspicious transaction report, as explained in section 4.4.